Pleasant Hill, Saskatoon: Demographics

-In 2006 there were 4,415 people living in the Pleasant Hill community area.
+In 2025, there were 5,521 people living in the Pleasant Hill community area.
 The majority of homes in the Pleasant Hill Community are Multi Unit Dwellings.
 This area was first settled at the turn of the 20th century, the houses were generally built before 1908.
 Pleasant Hill has been a Vibrant Communities Partner since 2001 and benefits from various community developments by Quint Development Corporation and Children's Hunger and Education Project.
-In Pleasant Hill in 2006, the average household size was 2.2 and the homeownership was 25.5%.
-According to MLS data, the average sale price of a home as of 2013 was $186,367.
+In Pleasant Hill in 2025, the average household size was 2.2 and rate of homeownership was 58.0%, with average sale price of $170,258.

 Government and politics

 Pleasant Hill exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is divided by 20th Street into two constituencies.
 The southern portion lies within the constituency of Saskatoon Riversdale.
 It is currently represented by Kimberley Breckner of the Saskatchewan New Democratic Party (NDP), who was first elected in the 2024 Saskatchewan general election.
 The northern portion lies within the constituency of Saskatoon Centre.
 It is currently represented by Betty Nippi-Albright of the NDP, who was first elected in the 2020 Saskatchewan general election.

 In Saskatoon's non-partisan municipal politics, Pleasant Hill lies within ward 2.
 It is currently represented by Senos Timon.
 He was elected in 2024 and is the first Black person to sit on Saskatoon City Council.